Ditectrev/DP-203/README.md

 - [x] Box 1: Premium.
 Box 2: Azure Data Lake Storage Credential Passtrough .
 - [ ] Box 1: Standara.
 Box 2: Premium.

-### HOTSPOT You plan to create a real-time monitoring app that alerts users when a device travels more than 200 meters away from a designated location.
+### You plan to create a real-time monitoring app that alerts users when a device travels more than 200 meters away from a designated location.
 You need to design an Azure Stream Analytics job to process the data for the planned app.
 The solution must minimize the amount of code developed and the number of technologies used.
 What should you include in the Stream Analytics job?

 ![Question 103](images/question103.jpg)